MazinLab/labtools/labtools/miscellaneous_labview/thermometer_29931/README.txt

 The 370 needs to have GPIB address 12.

 The text document 29931_curve.txt has two columns.
 The left has units of Kelvin, the right Ohms.

+29931_curve.txt was created by combining the data from file 29931.dat with 29931_DR.dat and deleting 3 overlapping points where the two curves intersect.